mongodb/docs/source/faq/developers.rst

 Why are MongoDB's data files so large?
 --------------------------------------

-MongoDB aggressively preallocates data files to reserved space and avoid file system fragmentation.
-You can use the :setting:`smallfiles` to modify the file prealocation strategy.
+MongoDB aggressively preallocates data files to reserve space and avoid file system fragmentation.
+You can use the :setting:`smallfiles` flag to modify the file prealocation strategy.

 .. seealso:: This wiki page that address :wiki:`MongoDB disk use <http://www.mongodb.org/display/DOCS/Excessive+Disk+Space>`.